 Sometimes, luóhàn is mistranslated as "Buddha".
 Luohan is not a proper name of a particular character, nor is it synonymous with Buddha.
 Luóhàn is the Chinese term for what the Indians call arhat, a person which is very advanced in the spiritual path but who has not yet attained buddhahood.
 This was also the name that was used to refer to the original followers of Buddha, that some traditions count as four and another as ten.
 Later the number of these original followers was extended to 16 to include patriarchs and other spiritual adepts.
 The teachings on the Arhats traveled from India to China, where the term luóhàn was coined to refer to them.
 It was in China that two more were added to complete the number of eighteen luóhàn , while in India or Japan they remained as sixteen.
 In China a cult was developed towards these eighteen luóhàn as guardians and protectors of Buddhism.

-It is believed that the exercises contained in this form were taught by Bodhidharma (Dámó 達摩) to the monks of Shàolín 少林 temple.
-To counteract the numbness of the body caused by long hours sitting in meditation, Bodhidharma taught the monks various exercises to help them maintain health, stretch muscles and tendons and strengthen the body.
-Surely, at the time of designing these exercises, Bodhidharma relied partly on Buddhist Yoga and partly on other existing health maintenance exercises, as well as on the observation of some animals in nature.
+It is said that the exercises contained in this form were taught by Bodhidharma (Dámó 達摩) to the monks of Shàolín 少林 temple, althouth this is only a myth.
+According to it, to counteract the numbness of the body caused by long hours sitting in meditation, Bodhidharma taught the monks various exercises to help them maintain health, stretch muscles and tendons and strengthen the body.
+At the time of designing these exercises, Bodhidharma relied partly on Buddhist Yoga and partly on other existing health maintenance exercises, as well as on the observation of some animals in nature.

-The exercises contained in this form were taught by Bodhidharma to the monks of Shaolin temple.
+According to legend, the exercises contained in this form were taught by Bodhidharma to the monks of Shàolín temple.

-These exercises were practiced separately, in isolation, and in later times they were sequenced and ordered in this form.
-Originally the form was constituted by 18 movements; during the Yuán Dynasty 元朝 (1264-1368) it was extended to 72 and later to 178 movements that formed the basis of the Shaolin martial arts.
+Probably, these exercises were practiced separately, in isolation, before being sequenced and ordered in this form.
+Again, according to legend, originally the form was constituted by 18 movements; during the Yuán Dynasty 元朝 (1264-1368) it was extended to 72 and later to 178 movements that formed the basis of the Shaolin martial arts.

 Therefore, this form comes directly from the Shàolín temple and is believed to have been transmitted to us through some 18 or 19 generations of teachers.